'Big data' predictions spur detentions in China's Xinjiang: Human Rights Watch

 "For the first time, we are able to demonstrate that the Chinese government's use of big data and predictive policing not only blatantly violates privacy rights but also enables officials to arbitrarily detain people," said Maya Wang, a Hong Kong-based researcher at HRW.

+Responding to the report, a spokesman from the Xinjiang government referred Reuters to a government white paper on human rights in Xinjiang, and said not to "believe there is rain just because you hear wind," a phrase that means to worry or complain about something that does not exist.

 Reuters was unable to independently verify HRW's claims.
-Neither the Xinjiang government nor China's Ministry of Public Security responded to requests for comment.
+China's Ministry of Public Security responded to requests for comment.

 A similar design of predictive security software is also being rolled out in other regions of China but surveillance is more intrusive in Xinjiang and there are fewer protections for suspects due to government concerns about unrest, she said.